Lufthansa suspends 7,100 flights in March, including to Israel

-BERLIN (Reuters) - German airline group Lufthansa (LHAG.DE) said on Thursday it is cancelling about 7,100 flights up to the end of March due to lower demand and the spread of coronavirus.
+BERLIN, March 5 (Reuters) - German airline group Lufthansa said on Thursday it is cancelling about 7,100 flights up to the end of March due to lower demand and the spread of coronavirus.

 The group, which includes Swiss International Air Lines and Austrian Airlines, added it will reduce capacity by up to 25%.